-From all over America, from all over the world, we gather today for the blessings of running and rejoicing, for the blessings of diversity and freedom!
+From all over America, from all over the world, we return today for the blessings of running and rejoicing, for the blessings of diversity and freedom!

-But, today, we are One.
-We believe in the Peachtree Road Race, and its ability to gather all sorts and conditions of humanity in blessing America on this Fourth of July.
+Whoever we are today, we are One!
+The Peachtree Road Race gathers all sorts and conditions of humanity into one blessing of America on this Fourth of July.

 In the name of God, and in all the names of God, we bless each other in the Peachtree Road Race.